shubham1o1/Maths-For-Machine-Learning/README.md

-- Some_Maths_Implementation Contains brief implementation of Linear Algebra, Calculus and Probability Theory in Python and R.
+- The directory **Some_Maths_Implementation** Contains implementation of introductory content ofLinear Algebra, Calculus and Probability Theory in Python and R.